 Our first venture into Queensland takes us to the large-and-in-charge city of Brisbane and its adjacent Gold Coast.
 To get there, follow the classic Pacific Highway route north for about 900 km.

-Once you get to Brisbane, your first order of business should be to cross Victoria Bridge into the South Bank precinct.
+Once you get to Brisbane from Sydney, your first order of business should be to cross Victoria Bridge into the South Bank precinct.
 Located by the Brisbane River, this beautiful area features plazas, rainforests, and the iconic Wheel of Brisbane.

 For a once-in-a-lifetime view of Brisbane, you should go to the Mount Coot-tha Lookout.
 Try to avoid visiting during the weekend if you can help it, though, as it can get rather crowded and take away from the serenity of the experience.